4Subsea/waveresponse-python/docs/user_guide/concepts_utils/grid.rst

 Grid
 ====
-The :class:`~waveresponse.Grid` class provides an interface for handling 2-D arrays of values that should be interpreted on two-dimentional frequency/(wave)direction grid.
+The :class:`~waveresponse.Grid` class provides an interface for handling 2-D arrays of values that should be interpreted on a two-dimentional frequency/(wave)direction grid.

 :class:`~waveresponse.Grid` provides some useful functionality on its own, but